pvk-96/Journal/README.md

 this as our problem statement. the SIH deadline has been extended to tomorrow. so our group has to re-record our presentation video. due to being occupied with this, I am unable to focus on my project.
 I'll update tomorrow.

+11-09-2025:
+Today We have submitted the SIH presentation.
+I have uploaded the files of NoteNest to a repository named NoteNest.
+Altough the app is Vibe-Coded, I am working on my own version using python.
+I think that would help me learn more.
+That's It for today, I'll update tommorow.